 "So we go from order to chaos and then back to order again," I summarized.

 "That is exactly right.
-There is a time to pull up the

-weeds around the plants, and a time to pull up the plants themselves.
-Knowing when to do one or when to do the other is an art."
+There is a time to pull up the weeds around the plants, and a time to pull up the plants themselves.
+Knowing when to do one or the other is an art."